 During the first quarter of 2004, we initiated a Phase 2 clinical trial with avanafil, our oral PDE5 inhibitor being studied for the treatment of erectile dysfunction.
-Under the terms of our 2001 development agreement, we have accrued through the first quarter of 2005, a \$1.9 million license fee obligation to Tanabe.
+Under the terms of our 2001 development agreement, we have accrued through June 30, 2005, a \$1.9 million license fee obligation to Tanabe.
 We intend to pay this license fee, with a future value of \$2.0 million, in March 2006.
 We expect to make other substantial payments to Tanabe in accordance with our agreements with them.
 These payments are based on certain development, regulatory and sales milestones.
 In addition, we are required to make royalty payments on any future product sales.

 In February 2004, the Company entered into exclusive licensing agreements with Acrux Limited and a subsidiary of Acrux under which it has agreed to develop and commercialize testosterone-MDTS and Evamist in the United States for various female health applications.
 Under the terms of the agreements, VIVUS agreed to pay to Acrux combined licensing fees of \$3.0 million over the 17 month period beginning in February 2004, up to \$4.3 million for the achievement of certain clinical development milestones, up to \$6.0 million for achieving product approval milestones, and royalties on net sales in the United States upon commercialization of each product.
-The Company expensed \$375,000 and \$2.9 million of milestone and licensing fees under the terms of the agreements in the first quarter of 2005 and 2004, respectively.
+The Company expensed \$375,000 and \$2.9 million of milestone and licensing fees under the terms of the agreements in the first six months of 2005 and 2004, respectively.
+The Company paid \$1.0 million of these licensing fees in June 2005.